*

 JOHN D. DUNN

-JOHN DUNCAN DUNN learned to play golf at North Berwick and was a proficient swimmer and could handle a yacht.
-He was a particularly good all round sportsman, a strong runner and played on a Scottish team against England at football.
+JOHN DUNCAN DUNN attended Peckham Rye School in London before being enrolled at North Berwick Public School in October 1884.
+He learned to play golf at North Berwick and was a proficient swimmer and could handle a yacht.
+He was a particularly good all round sportsman, a strong runner and played for a Scottish team against England at football.
 He was selected to play in the Celtic Roller Skating team, when they won the championship, and he beat Mr. Steele, a former one-mile roller-skating champion of Great Britain.
 John played for the Bournemouth Rovers Rugby team, and was a marksman in the London Scottish Riffle Volunteers.
 Among John Dunn's early pupils was Miss Amy Pascoe who was British Lady Golf Champion in 1896.
+John laid out several rudimentary courses in Holland including, The Hague, Doornse, Haarlem and Arnheim.

-During the winter months Dunn would organise golf instruction lectures and club making demonstrations and often appeared at the end of the evening in full highland dress playing the bag-pipes, which he probably learned to play during his teenage years at North Berwick.
-His cousin, John Dunn Tucker is famous for extending the Number One course at Pinehurst to 18 holes in 1898, which was the start of an amazing golfing heritage in North Carolina.
+During the winter months Dunn would organise golf instruction lectures and club making demonstrations and often appeared at the end of the evening in full highland dress playing the bag-pipes, which he learned to play during his teenage years at North Berwick and later in the London Scottish Pipe Band.
+Dunn played the bag-pipes for US President William McKinley in 1898 at the Lake Champlain Hotel in Vermont.
+That year his cousin John Dunn Tucker extended the Number One course at Pinehurst to 18 holes, which was the start of an amazing golfing heritage in North Carolina.

-In 1900, John D. Dunn married Norah Wilshire in Los Angeles, California and that year was employed by the Florida East Coast Railroad Company to develop their golfing hotels.
+In March 1900 it was announced in the Los Angeles Herald that John D. Dunn had married Norah Wilshire the daughter and heiress of Gaylord Wilshire one of the wealthiest land developers and publishers in Los Angeles.
+In 1900, John D. Dunn and Walter Travis laid out the course at Ekwanok Country Club, Manchester, Vermont, one of the first courses in America to be compared favourably with some of the famous courses in the United Kingdom.
+That year John D. Dunn was employed by the Florida East Coast Railroad Company to develop their golfing hotels.
 The courses included Belleair, Tampa, Kissimmee, Winter Park, Ocala, Ormond, Miami Golf Links, Palm Beach and St Augustine.
 Dunn encouraged the top pros to winter in Florida and be identified with his hotel group, instructing and playing golf with the guests.
 He also organised tournaments among the professionals which were popular with the spectators and a lucrative venture during the quiet winter months for the pro's.
+After two weeks in December skating in Central Park, John D. Dunn would take the Clyde Line steamer from New York to Jacksonville in Florida where the heat was oppressive.
+To reach the other courses the golfers boarded a steamer to Key West and then another steamer to Miami.

 [*]